 Transcriptional control mechanisms in cervical cancer and HPV biology, prostate cancer, breast cancer, and bile duct cancer.
 Specific areas of expertise include RNA sequencing and ChIP sequencing and related bioinformatics, protein-DNA interactions, cell migration and cell invasion assays, and the analysis of signal transduction pathways.

 I am the course director for our BSc/MSci programmes in Cancer Sciences.
-I am also the convenor for the Lung Cancer and Breast Cancer second year module.
 I have acted as an external examiner for undergraduate programmes at Edinburgh, Glasgow, and Newcastle Universities.

 The focus of my research is on transcription factors and the roles that these proteins play in tumourigenesis.
 Understanding the molecular mechanisms that control gene expression is central to… read more